James Nelson-Joyce

-James Nelson-Joyce (born 1989) is an English actor, known for playing the tough guy or villainous characters, who has had roles in Mount Pleasant (2016), Little Boy Blue (2017), The Nest (2020), Time (2021), The Outlaws (2021), Industry (2022), The Gold (2023), A Town Called Malice (2023), Guy Ritchie's The Covenant (2023), Reputation (2024), Bird (2024), This City Is Ours and A Thousand Blows (both 2025).
+James Nelson-Joyce is an English actor, known for playing the tough guy or villainous characters, who has had roles in Mount Pleasant (2016), Little Boy Blue (2017), The Nest (2020), Time (2021), The Outlaws (2021), Industry (2022), The Gold (2023), A Town Called Malice (2023), Guy Ritchie's The Covenant (2023), Reputation (2024), Bird (2024), This City Is Ours and A Thousand Blows (both 2025).

 Early life

 Nelson-Joyce was born to a working-class family from Walton, Liverpool.
 He left school without qualifications, not realising at the time that he was dyslexic, but followed advice from his English teacher, Miss Griffiths, who recognised his potential for acting, encouraging him to study at The City of Liverpool College.
 He furthered his acting education at the Italia Conti Academy of Theatre Arts.

 Career

 Nelson-Joyce's first notable role, in 2017, was playing the teenage gang member James Yates, who provided the gun that killed 11-year-old Rhys Jones in the ITV Liverpool based drama Little Boy Blue.
 In 2019, Nelson-Joyce was the lead in the Lena Headey directed BAFTA nominated short film The Trap.

 In 2020, he co-starred with Maisie Williams in the Lena Headey directed music video "Miracle" by Madeon.

 In 2021, he starred in six episodes of the BBC Bristol based crime comedy series The Outlaws, in a cast that included Christopher Walken, Stephen Merchant and Eleanor Tomlinson.
 The same year, He worked with Stephen Graham and Sean Bean, playing bullying convict Johnno in the Jimmy McGovern directed BBC prison drama Time.
 Nelson-Joyce is known for playing the tough guy or villainous characters.

 In 2023, he continued in this role as Brian Reader in 1983 Brink's-Mat robbery series The Gold, also starring Hugh Bonneville, Dominic Cooper, Charlotte Spencer, Jack Lowden, Tom Cullen and Emun Elliott, and in the Sky Max 1980s British family gangster series A Town Called Malice as an enemy of the Lord family.
 The same year, he made a very brief appearance in Guy Ritchie's The Covenant alongside Jake Gyllenhaal and Alexander Ludwig.

 In October 2023, Nelson-Joyce filmed the lead role in the British indie crime feature Reputation, as drug dealer Wes.
 The film premiered at the BIFA-qualifying Spirit of Independence Film Festival in 2024 and received strong reviews.

 In 2025, he secured a main role as boxer Edward 'Treacle' Goodson, working alongside Stephen Graham in A Thousand Blows, and a main role as gangster Michael Kavanagh working alongside Sean Bean in This City Is Ours.
+For the latter, Nelson-Joyce received a nomination for the British Academy Television Award for Best Actor in 2026.

 The same year, Nelson-Joyce was named as one of the cast in the 7th season of Charlie Brooker's British anthology sci-fi future technology based television series Black Mirror in the episode "Plaything".